Episteme and Techne

 Scientific knowledge, in the strict sense, does not deal with these kinds of contingency.
 Nevertheless, Aristotle still describes medicine — which does deal with contingency — as an epistêmê, as we have seen.
 Indeed, from time to time, Aristotle mentions epistêmê and technê in the same breath, as though they are not as distinct as Nicomachean Ethics VI would make them seem.
 In the Physics (194a20), Aristotle argues that the student of nature will study both form and matter.
 To illustrate he says that it belongs to the same epistêmê to study the form as well as the matter; the physician, for instance, studies health as well as bile and phlegm.
 In Nicomachean Ethics, in his polemic against the Platonic notion of the good itself— using epistêmê and technê indifferently — Aristotle says the physician does not study health as such but human health — even the health of this human because it is individuals that he cures (1097a10–15).
 Clearly, if medicine is an epistêmê which studies health, it is also a technê which produces health.
 If he were using epistêmê in its strict sense, he ought not to have called medicine epistêmê.
 Indeed, the mixing of epistêmê and technê is not confined to medicine.
 In Nicomachean Ethics II, when he illustrates the notion of the mean between extremes, he cites experts in physical training.
 Generalizing, he says that every epistêmê achieves well its goal (ergon) by looking at the mean and using that as a standard in its products.
 Then when he says next that the good craftsmen technitai (craftsmen) and technê look to the mean, he shows there is no hard distinction between epistêmê and technê in this context (1106b5–15).

-Thus, a mixed picture of epistêmê and technê begins to emerge.
+Thus, a mixed picture of the relation between epistêmê and technê begins to emerge.
 While technê deals with things which could be otherwise, Aristotle still has a tendency to call it epistêmê.
 The reason for this tendency is probably that, while the person with technê does not have epistêmê in the strict sense, he has something close to it.
 At the beginning of the Metaphysics, Aristotle says that the person with epistêmê and the person with technê share an important similarity.
 There Aristotle contrasts the person of experience (empeiria) with someone who has technê or epistêmê.
 The former knows that, when Callias had such and such disease, thus and such helped him, and the same for Socrates and many others.
 However, the person who has a technê goes beyond experience to a universal judgment.
 This judgment is that this remedy helped all individuals of this type, with this disease.
 Examples of the types of individuals are the phlegmatic and the bilious, when afflicted with a burning fever (981a5–15).
 However, it is important to note that the universals cited — phlegmatic and bilious — have a role to play in explaining a fever and, thus, a role to play in the account of a cure.
 As Aristotle says, the master craftsman (technitês) is wiser than the person of experience because he knows the cause, the reasons that things are to be done.
 The mere artisan (cheirotechnês) acts without this knowledge (981a30–b5).
 Aristotle goes on to say that in general the sign of knowing or not knowing (tou eidotos kai mê eidotos) is being able to teach.
 Because technê can be taught, we think it, rather than experience, is epistêmê ( 981b10).
-Presumably the reason that the one with technê can teach is that he knows the cause and reason for what is done in his technê.
-So we can conclude that the person with technê is like the person with epistêmê; both can make a universal judgment and both know the cause.
-Of course, the epistêmê in question is not meant in the strict sense; technê is like epistêmê only in the secondary sense.
+Presumably the reason that the one with technê can teach is due to his grasp of the universal which explains the reason for what is done in his technê.
+In fact, we can imagine a kind of medical technê which encodes epistêmê in the secondary sense, i.e., of what happens in nature for the most part.
+Still, medicine can never be epistêmê in the strict sense.

-Still, even if the craftsman is capable of a universal judgment about the cause of disease, we ought not to conclude that there is no difference between technê and epistêmê, even in the secondary sense.
+However, it is possible that some technê could lack a basis even in this kind of epistêmê.
 We can take our cue from the kind of accuracy Aristotle says is to be expected in the study of the supreme good.
 In Nicomachean Ethics I 3, he says that it is political science (politikê epistêmê) which pursues this study (1094b1).
 Since there is disagreement and error surrounding the topic of the good, we must be content, concerning such a subject and relying on similar premises, to show the truth roughly and in outline.
 Given a subject and premises that hold for the most part (hôs epi to polu) similar conclusions will follow.
 He adds that it is the mark of an educated person to seek the amount of accuracy (takribes) that the nature of the subject matter permits (1094b20–25).
 Later in Book I, Aristotle returns to the problem of the accuracy appropriate to different undertakings; one must seek accuracy (akribeian) according to each subject matter and to the degree that is appropriate to the method for investigating it.
 He illustrates this problem by comparing geometry with carpentry.
 Both seek (epizêtousi) the right angle, the latter insofar as it is useful for his product and the former as to what it is and its properties, since he is looking for the truth (1098a25–30).
-Here Aristotle suggests the notion of practical accuracy, clearly distinct from mathematical accuracy, is possibly distinct from the accuracy of the study of nature.
+Here we can see the possibility that practical accuracy, clearly distinct from mathematical accuracy, is also distinct from the accuracy of the study of nature.
 After all, the accuracy needed for production might also fall short of the standard required by the study of nature, even when this study is epistêmê in the secondary sense.
-Finally, nothing in the last distinction undermines the claim that technê is clearly distinct from epistêmê in the strict sense.
-The former is confined to the world of contingencies; the domain of the latter is what is necessary.
+If so, perhaps Aristotle is allowing for a technê that is based on a grasp of its goal that, although a universal, is not as accurate as epistêmê in the secondary sense.

 4. The Stoics

 Among the Stoics, the relation between epistêmê and technê is the richest and most focused of all the accounts we have so far considered.
 That relation is enmeshed in the Stoic account of virtue, in which the two notions of knowledge and craft flow together in forming the science and art of living.
 Zeno refers to a technê which cures the diseases of the soul (SVF, i.e. Stoicorum Veterum Fragmenta, I 323) and Chrysippus says that practical judgment (phronêsis) is a kind of technê concerning the things having to do with life (SVF II 909).
 While virtue is compared to a technê, it is also a complete and unshakeable understanding of the universe.
 It has then some of the features of an epistêmê in Aristotle’s strong sense.
-Clearly, such a position rests on the basis of peculiar Stoic doctrines.
-We can begin with the Stoic idea of impulse to action.
+In order to grasp the way technê and epistêmê are combined in the Stoic conception of virtue, we can begin with the Stoic idea of impulse to action.
 Diogenes Laertius says that, according to the Stoics, an animal has self-preservation as the object of its first impulse (hormê).
 So, the first thing appropriate (oikeios) to every animal – including humans – is its own constitution and the consciousness of this.
 Impulse leads every animal to seek what is appropriate to it and rejects what is not appropriate.
 In addition, the constitution of adult humans includes reason; so, reason supervenes on what would be purely automatic impulses in other animals.
-Stoics say that reason is itself the craftsman (technitês) of the adult’s impulses (Diogenes Laertius 7.85–6).
+Stoics say that reason is itself the craftsman (technitês) of the adult’s impulses (Diogenes Laertius VII.85–6).

 For the Stoics, however, reason’s being the craftsman of all adult human impulses does not imply a division between the rational and any non-rational parts of the soul.
 Orthodox Stoics do not divide the soul into reason and non-rational desires.
 Without this division there is no basis for a distinction between epistêmê as an intellectual virtue and reason as exercising a kind of technê with respect to some non-rational element.
 Rather, there is only the reasoning (dianoia) and governing principle (hêgemonikon) which is capable of opposite states and thus becomes either virtue or vice (Plutarch, On moral virtue 441 C–D).
 Moral weakness or hesitancy comes from alternating judgments about what is morally right (446E–447A).
 Such an account implies that reason controls impulse solely by its judgments.
 One’s emotions, then, are not independent of reason; they cannot pursue as good something different from what reason takes to be good.
 In those who do not know what the good is, reason gives rise to mistaken impulses to action.
 For instance, the belief that health is good is mistaken because only virtue is good; still, this mistaken belief is expressed as fear at the prospect of losing one’s health, which, in turn, can move one to preserve health at the expense of virtue.
 However, in the one who knows that virtue is the only good – the sage – reason, unimpeded by fear, gives rise to impulses that aim only at virtue.
 If reason is the craftsman of impulse and if technê implies knowledge, then it molds one’s impulsive feelings, i.e., the ones that lead one to act, through knowledge of the good.